Semi-Local Exchange-Correlation Approximations in Density Functional Theory: A Dive into DFT

 \subsubsection{Units}

-First of all, let us specify that we work in atomic units within the usual Hartree atomic units, i.e., the vacuum dielectric constant is set to be $\epsilon_0= 1/4 \pi$ and has no dimensions.
-In this unit system the numerical values of the Bohr radius ($a_\text{B}$), the (negative) of the electronic charge ($|e|$), the electronic mass ($m_e$), and the reduced Planck's constant ($\hbar$) are set to one:
+We work with the usual Hartree atomic units.\cite{Hartree1928:MPCPS:89} In this unit system, the vacuum permittivity $4 \pi \epsilon_0$, the elementary charge ($e$), the electron's rest mass ($m_e$), and reduced Planck's constant ($\hbar$) are set to one: